 - Click on ‘Benefits under other 3 Components’.

 - Enter your Aadhaar number without spaces in the provided box and click ‘Check’.

 - Upon entering the correct Aadhaar number, you will be provided with a PMAY application form.
 Fill it with accurate personal, contact, bank account, income and Aadhaar information.

 - Tick the box stating you are aware of any claims etc. and enter the security captcha.

 - Click on ‘Save’.

 - You will be provided with an application number.
 Save or print it for future reference.

 Applying under the PMAY schemes is easy as long as you fit the broader list of criteria mentioned for each scheme.
-To submit a complete application, you will have to be very thorough with the documents that prove your eligibility.
+To submit a complete PMAY Yojana application, you will have to be very thorough with the documents that prove your PMAY.
 Here is the list of documents that you will need for PMAY:

 - Accurately filled PMAY application form